zsolt-nagy/jekyll-now/_posts/2015-2-1-Setting-Up-A-Backbone-Marionette-Application.md

 When dealing with the terminal, I will write commands in their pure form assuming that you have the rights to execute them.
 In case execution is denied from you due to lack of administrator rights, write `sudo` before the command to be executed.
 Important: some packages will be downloaded from online repositories.
 When the exact version is not specified, some paths may become incorrect with time.

+I will concentrate on the tools and the reasons for using them instead of giving you a step by step tutorial containing a boilerplate that matches my taste when it comes to developing applications.
+In the first section, NPM and node modules will be set up to equip your project with libraries supporting automated testing and some modules used by our task runner.
+Then the client side dependencies of the application will be set up using Bower, followed by the RequireJs, managing our client side dependencies.
+The third section places the entry point of the application in the code, making it possible to run an empty application.
+The fourth section deals with setting up automated tests.
+This post is concluded with setting up Grunt, a task runner capable of providing development and testing support and can also prepare the code for deployment by executing repetative tasks.

 Installing Node Modules with NPM
 -----------------------------